DavitiKharchilava/Autodock_Vina_Runner/README.md

 In the command line you need to type the name of a protein correctly (after the 'python3 vina_runner.py ') to let the script start the docking with Autodock Vina.

-Command line command example ==> python vina_runner.py [Protein Name Here] -o C:/Program1/TSRI/vina/test2/ (-o and path can be optional).
+Command line command example ==> python vina_runner.py -c [Protein Name Here] -o C:/Program1/TSRI/vina/test/ (-o and path can be optional).

 The written protein name represents the conf_PROTEIN.txt config file which must be located in the same directory as 'vina_runner.py' and it also should be set up properly for docking.